NSCF/plazi-brahms-integrator/README.md

 Clone this repo to your local machine, open the folder, click in the address bar of the folder, type cmd and enter to open a command window.

 Run `pip install -r requirements.txt` to install requirements.
+If you're working with other Python projects and you know about virtual environments, create a virual environment first.

 Back in the folder, you can open script.py in a text editor like Notepad (not MS Word!) and edit the article_doi variable for the article you want (add just the DOI, not the whole DOI URL).
 Save your changes.

 In the command line run `python script.py`.
-It will give some output, and that's as far as we are thus far.
+It will give some output, and that's as far as we've got.

 Check back here to see if there are updates (you'll see dates next to the file names), and/or run `git pull` on the command line to get the latest updates, and then `python script.py` again to see what the code is doing.